2019–20 snooker season

 The 2019–20 snooker season was a series of professional snooker tournaments played between 9 May 2019 and 22 August 2020.
-In total, 47 events were held during the season: however, the ending of the season was highly disrupted by the declaration of the COVID-19 pandemic.
+In total, 47 events were held during the season: however, the ending of the season was highly disrupted by the COVID-19 pandemic.
 18 world ranking tournaments were planned to take place, but only 17 were played.
 An event was held in Austria, the first time in any snooker season, while the 2020 China Open was cancelled.
 The Tour Championship and the World Snooker Championship were postponed, and the Gibraltar Open played with no audience.
 The season contained 128 professional tour players, 35 of which had been given new two-year places on the tour from a combination of invitations and qualifying events.

 Judd Trump, the reigning world champion, won a record six ranking titles for a season.
 Trump also became the second player ever to compile over 100 century breaks in a season.
 Ronnie O'Sullivan won the 2020 World Snooker Championship, defeating Kyren Wilson with a score of 18–8.
-O'Sullivan also won his 37th ranking title, the most of any player.
+By doing so O'Sullivan also won his 37th ranking title, the most of any player.
 The other Triple Crown championships were the 2019 UK Championship, won by Ding Junhui, and the 2020 Masters, won by Stuart Bingham.